osisoft/OCS-Docs/Documentation/SequentialDataStore/indexes.md

 **Python**

-      # We set the Order for this property.
+      # We set the order for this property.
 The order of the first property defaulted to 0
       recorded = SdsTypeProperty()
       recorded.Id = "Recorded"
       recorded.Name = "Recorded"